Subtitles—a Japanese media lover’s best friend.

 - Review words on a periodic basis with your flashcards.
 You need to be consistent with your review, and also systematic with scheduling words.
-You don’t want to spend too much time spending easy words, for example.
+You don’t want to spend too much time studying easy words, for example.

-If this sounds like too much work, then you might want to consider using FluentU.
-FluentU basically automates all of the steps above so that you can spend 100% of your time focused on learning.
+FluentU‘s flashcards use spaced repetition, which basically means it automates all of the steps above so that you can spend 100% of your time focused on learning.

 The combination of video, sound and English subtitles are weapons to be used, we just need to learn how to use them.

 A very simple tactic you can use is to simply pick a scene, listen to the dialogue and repeat it out loud.

 And One More Thing...

-If you love learning Japanese with subtitles, then you’ll also love the FluentU app.
+If you love learning Japanese with authentic materials, then I should also tell you more about FluentU.

-Like the website, the FluentU app takes real-world videos like music videos, commercials, news, and inspiring talks and transforms them into Japanese learning experiences.
-FluentU gradually eases you into learning Japanese language and culture.
-You'll learn real Japanese as it's actually spoken.
+FluentU naturally and gradually eases you into learning Japanese language and culture.
+You'll learn real Japanese as it's spoken in real life.

-FluentU brings native Japanese videos within reach through interactive transcripts.
-Tap on any word to instantly look it up.
+FluentU makes these native Japanese videos approachable through interactive transcripts.
+Tap on any word to look it up instantly.

-All definitions have several examples, and they're written to for Japanese learners.
+All definitions have multiple examples, and they're written for Japanese learners like you.
 Tap to add words you'd like to review to a vocab list.

-And FluentU’s learn mode turns each video into a lesson.
-Swipe left or right to see more examples.
+And FluentU has a learn mode which turns every video into a language learning lesson.
+You can always swipe left or right to see more examples.

-The FluentU App is now available for iPhone and Android, but it's also accessible as a website that you can use with your computer or tablet.
+The FluentU app is now available for iOS and Android, and it's also available as a website that you can access on your computer or tablet.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Japanese with real-world videos.